WiIIiam278/HuskSync/docs/Setup.md

 ### 1. Install the jar
 - Place the plugin jar file in the `/plugins/` directory of each Spigot server.
 - You do not need to install HuskSync as a proxy plugin.
+- You can additionally install [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/) for better locked user handling, and [Plan](https://www.spigotmc.org/resources/plan-player-analytics.32536/) for analytics.
 ### 2. Restart servers
 - Start, then stop every server to let HuskSync generate the [[config file]].
 - HuskSync will throw an error in the console and disable itself as it is unable to connect to the database.
 You haven't set the credentials yet, so this is expected.
-- Advanced users: If you'd prefer, you can just create one config.yml file and create symbolic links in each `/plugins/HuskSync/` folder to it to make updating it easier.
+- Advanced users: If you'd prefer, you can create one config.yml file and create symbolic links in each `/plugins/HuskSync/` folder to it to make updating it easier.
 ### 3. Enter Mysql & Redis database credentials
 - Navigate to the HuskSync config file on each server (`~/plugins/HuskSync/config.yml`)
 - Under `credentials` in the `database` section, enter the credentials of your (MySQL/MariaDB/MongoDB/PostgreSQL) Database.
 You shouldn't touch the `connection_pool` properties.